takam5f2/ros2_subscription_examples/README.md

 ### `intra_process_talker_listener`

-There is a sample code in `intra_process_talker_listener` in which a topic message is obtained by `take_data()` method and then processed by a callback function through `execute()` method.
-Publisher and Subscription program run by a launch file because intra-process communication is performed between Composable Nodes in Autoware.
+There are a few sample programs in `intra_process_talker_listener` in which a topic message is obtained by `take_data()` method and then processed by a callback function through `execute()` method.
+Intra-process communication requires a pair of publisher and subscription is located on a same Linux process.
+Then a pair of listener and talker must be launched as composable nodes.
+The package provides two sample launch files to start listener and talker on a composable nodes.

 #### run by launcher